RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 2. Bitcoin and Binance Coin proved particularly difficult to forecast, with negative R² values suggesting that the model performed worse than an ensemble learning method for these assets.

 The short-term partial autocorrelation and performance scores highlight the importance of training the model on as much recent data as possible.
-Table 2, presents scores determined over a holdout period (20 %) equivalent to one year of data.
+The table above, presents scores determined over a holdout period (20 %) equivalent to one year of data.

 Further experiments with feature combinations and model configurations revealed that: